Michael-Khoury/Michael-Khoury/README.md

 ---

 ## About Me
-I’m a third-year Computer Engineering student at Memorial University of Newfoundland, passionate about solving complex problems through code and innovation.
+I’m a fourth-year Computer Engineering student at Memorial University of Newfoundland, passionate about solving complex problems through code and innovation.
 With experience spanning machine learning, AI automation, and software development, I aim to leverage technology to create impactful solutions.

 ---